circleci/circleci-docs/jekyll/_cci2/collect-test-data.md

 ## Viewing storage usage
 {: #viewing-storage-usage }

-For information on viewing your stoarage usage, and calculating your monthly storage overage costs, if applicable, see the [Persisting Data]({{site.baseurl}}/2.0/persist-data/#managing-network-and-storage-use) guide.
+For information on viewing your storage usage, and calculating your monthly storage overage costs, if applicable, see the [Persisting Data]({{site.baseurl}}/2.0/persist-data/#managing-network-and-storage-use) guide.

 ## Test Insights
 {: #test-insights }